Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 Geothermal Views from Ōwakudani Station

-I also visited Hakone Gora Park (free entry with the Hakoke Free Pass) but was a bit too early for cherry blossom season.
-I returned to my hotel and set my alarm for an early start.
+I also visited Hakone Gora Park, which offers free admission with the Hakone Freepass, although I was a little too early for cherry blossom season.
+After that, I returned to my hotel and set my alarm for an early start the next morning.

 Hakone Gora Park